michaelboth/EventAnalyzer/README.md

 Example | Description
 --------|------------
 hello | Duh
-memory_contention | A multi-threaded example, with lots of event types and event instances, to show how multi-threaded processing can effect memory. test_clock | Determine the overhead and precision of a clock that is used with event recording.
-Helpful if you need to characterize the behaviour of a clock. test_record_and_load | A simple example used to validate the unikorn API and event loading file ```src/event_file_loader.c```
+memory_contention | A simple example show how multi-threaded processing can effect memory. test_clock | Helpful if you need to characterize the overhead and precision of a clock. test_record_and_load | A simple example used to validate the unikorn API and event loading using ```src/event_file_loader.c```

 ## Developing a Visualizer or Application to Analyze the Events